Avenger-py/diffusion-distillation/README.md

 - Jupyterlab

 ### Hardware
-I used on-demand cloud GPU service vast.ai and trained the model for x hours on RTX 4090.
+I used on-demand cloud GPU service vast.ai and trained the model on RTX 4090 (24gb vram).

 ## How to run?
 1. Clone the repo